mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

 MLflow allows you to deploy your model as a local inference using just a single command.
 This approach is ideal for lightweight applications or for testing your model locally before moving it to a production environment.

-If you are new to MLflow model deployment, please read the `MLflow Deployment Introduction <../deployment.html#introduction>`_ first to understand the basic concepts of MLflow models and deployments.
+If you are new to MLflow model deployment, please read `MLflow Deployment <index.html>`_ first to understand the basic concepts of MLflow models and deployments.

 Deploying Inference Server